 - the payment must be 'designed to enhance the quality of the relevant service to the client' and not impair compliance with the firm's duty to act in the client's best interests.

 More significant changes were introduced by MiFID II for firms providing independent advice and portfolio management services.
-Such firms are prohibited from accepting third-party inducements unless those inducements constitute 'minor non-monetary benefits'.27 The MiFID II Delegate Directive contains an exhaustive list of those benefits that will qualify as acceptable minor non-monetary benefits.
-These include, inter alia, information or documentation relating to a financial instrument or an investment service that is generic in nature or personalised to reflect the circumstances of an individual client, hospitality of a reasonable de minimis value, and other minor non-monetary benefits that a Member State has deemed capable of enhancing the quality of service provided to a client.28
+Such firms are prohibited from accepting third-party inducements unless those inducements constitute 'minor non-monetary benefits'.28 The MiFID II Delegated Directive contains an exhaustive list of those benefits that will qualify as acceptable minor non-monetary benefits.
+These include, among other things, information or documentation relating to a financial instrument or an investment service that is generic in nature or personalised to reflect the circumstances of an individual client, hospitality of a reasonable de minimis value, and other minor non-monetary benefits that a Member State has deemed capable of enhancing the quality of service provided to a client.29

 A further area of reform that has attracted much attention from commentators and the financial media concerns the treatment of investment research.
 MiFID II confirms that investment research will constitute an inducement unless it is received in return for: direct payments from the investment firm out of its own resources; or payments from a separate research payment account controlled by the investment firm, provided certain conditions are met.
 These include that:

 - the research payment account is funded by a specific research charge to the client;

 - as part of establishing a research payment account and agreeing the research charge with their clients, investment firms set and regularly assess a research budget as an internal administrative measure;